 Some local laws regarding air pollution are more stringent than those laid down by the IMO.
-For e.g. in Europe while the ship is at port, all the running machinery consuming fuel must use only the type of fuel having less than 0.1% sulfur content.
+For e.g. in Europe, while the ship is at the port, all the running machinery consuming fuel must use only the type of fuel having less than 0.1% sulfur content.

 Fuel Oil Changing Over Procedure for Main Engine

-Also most of the ships today are equipped with one service tank and one (may be two) settling tanks, which can result in mixing of two different grades of oils while performing changing-over of fuel.
-Needless to say changing over of fuel includes several important factors under consideration.
+Also, most of the ships today are equipped with one service tank and one (maybe two) settling tanks, which can result in the mixing of two different grades of oils while performing a changing-over of fuel.
+Needless to say, changing over of fuel includes several important factors under consideration.

 - The sulfur content of high sulfur fuel currently in the system

 - The sulfur content of low sulfur fuel

 - The fuel capacities of the main engine system including settling tank, service tank, main engine piping and transfer piping from the service tank to the main engine

 - The capacity of transfer equipment – Fuel oil transfer pump and fuel oil separators